 Topics vary, determined by the special interests and needs of students and the expertise of faculty.
-A maximum of nine credits may be counted toward a degree.
+A maximum of nine credit hours may be counted toward a degree.

 POLS 402.
 WI: International Relations Theory and World Issues (3-3-0)